HelloZeroNet/ZeroNet/README.md

  - Just as anonymous as the bittorrent
  - File transactions not compressed or encrypted yet
  - No private sites
+ - You must have an open port to publish new changes
+ - Timeout problems on slow connections

 ## How can I create a ZeroNet site?